rrwiren/Getting_and_Cleaning_Data_Course_Project/README.md

-## Description of files
+## Description of the included files

-1. run_analysis.R - the actual R script containing all the code to perform the analysis and produce the outcome
+1. **run_analysis.R** - the actual R script containing all the code to perform the analysis and produce the outcome

-1. average_data.txt - the outcome of when running the run_analysis.R script, a tidy dataset according to instructions
+1. **average_data.txt** - the outcome of when running the run_analysis.R script, a tidy dataset according to instructions

-1. README.md - this file
+1. **README.md** - this file

-1. CodeBook.md - a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data
+1. **CodeBook.md** - a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data